alwaysdata/documentation/src/content/en/docs/web-hosting/databases/mariadb.md

 In the Public Cloud, you can change `sql_mode` by [connection](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html) (SET SESSION).

 > [!NOTE]
-> MariaDB is offered by default on our servers but the [Private Cloud](/en/docs/admin-billing/billing/private-cloud-prices) users may request to use MySQL.
+> MariaDB is offered by default on our servers but the [Private Cloud](/en/docs/admin-billing/billing/private-cloud-prices) users may request to use MySQL 8.0.

 ---